minidomo/Kattis/KattisTableGenerator/README.md

 # KattisTableGenerator
 ## Background Information
 This was a solo project I wanted to do because I wanted this repository to have a table that would show all the problems I solved on [Kattis](https://open.kattis.com/).
 This project was coded in C# using [.NET Core 2.1](https://www.microsoft.com/net/download) specifically v2.1.300 and was programmed in [Visual Studio Code](https://code.visualstudio.com/).
-It was my time doing a C# project, so it took me a long time to figure out how to use `dotnet` in the command line and how to properly setup my `.csproj`.
+It was my first time doing a C# project, so it took me a long time to figure out how to use `dotnet` in the command line and how to properly setup my `.csproj`.
 As you can see, I am not very experienced at the moment.

 ## How It works
 This program is a console application, and it creates a table in markdown of the Kattis problems you solved.
 It works by using `WebRequest` and `WebResponse` in the `System.Net` namespace and getting the stream of the html code of the website.